 - Uber is a much larger company than Lyft and over the years has received a lot of negative press for everything from a sexual harassment lawsuit to an alleged cut-throat workplace culture to the low wages some workers earn.

-- In some cities (looking at you, Dubai), you can order an UberChopper — which, as it sounds like, is a real helicopter.
+- In some cities (looking at you, Dubai), you can order an UberChopper, which is what it sounds like—a real helicopter.
 (Pretty sweet, if you can afford it!)

 Sometimes, you get what you pay for, and with Via, you are not paying for much.
 This app is very hit or miss.
 Sometimes you will get a car to yourself on a long trip to a busy airport for a fraction of the cost of a yellow cab.
 Sometimes you will be left in the pouring rain because the app did not reserve enough seats in the car for both you and your friend, even though you specifically asked for two seats.
 If you are looking for a budget buy but are too good to take the subway, Via is worth a try: for a couple of bucks, you will be whisked along with other passengers to your destination.
 You might have to walk a few blocks in either direction, but in all of the cities it’s available (NYC, Chicago, and DC), taking a Via is cheaper than any other option.

-This app also has the advantage of promising fair wages for drivers: while Uber and Lyft generally take about 30% of the profits away from drivers, Juno only makes 10%, and will eventually start giving its drivers stock options.
+This app also has the advantage of promising fair wages for drivers.
+While Uber and Lyft generally take about 30 percent of the profits away from drivers, Juno only makes 10 percent, and will eventually start giving its drivers stock options.